 Different Ways of Learning Chemistry in the US

-Chemistry classes in Middle and High School
+Chemistry Classes in Middle and High School

 If you have a real knack for the sciences and specifically love chemistry and have done really well in your previous science and math classes then you can possibly take Honors Chemistry.
 Honors Chemistry is a more fast-paced and difficult chemistry class that you can take in high school.
-If you've done well in biology and algebra and geometry you can get the go-ahead for taking Honors Chemistry.

-Chemistry in college
+Chemistry in College

 If you are in college or arriving at college in the near future or simply daydreaming about college, and are still very interested in chemistry then you can obviously take chemistry as your major.
 In general, if you take chemistry as a major in the United States, you are going to be learning lots and lots of science as well as math.
-Some courses that you would typically take during your chemistry major are:

 • Physics